specdrake/DTUBot/README.md

 # DTUBot
-A discord bot written in python using discord.py framework using bs4 library for web scraping and csv for retrieving data from a simple csv database.
+For hosting an amateur discord bot written in python using discord.py

 **Files**: